matterhorn-chat/matterhorn/docs/UserGuide.md

 `(1 attachment)` above your message editor.
 You can attach additional files or remove existing attachments by pressing `C-x` again.

+# Mouse Support

+Matterhorn supports mouse interaction with some UI elements.
+To enable mouse support, set `enableMouseMode` to `True` in your Matterhorn configuration.

+Mouse interaction is supported on the following user interface elements:

+* Channel list entries can be clicked to switch channels.

+* Team names in the team list can be clicked to switch teams.

+* URLs and post links in the URL list (`C-o`) can be clicked to open them.

+* URLs in messages can be clicked to open them using the configured URL opener.

+* Post links in messages can be clicked to switch to the channel containing the post.

 # Spell Checking Support

 Matterhorn uses `aspell` to perform spell-checking of your message